tomsasani/bxd_mutator_manuscript/README.md

         -j 20 \ # number of simultaneous jobs to run -s singleton_calling.smk # name of the snakemake pipeline
 ```

+### How to generate all raw data using cluster job submission

 The Department of Genome Sciences at UW uses the Sun Grid Engine (SGE) for job management on the cluster.
 As an example, I've included a config file that can be used in conjunction with the following command to run the `singleton_calling.smk` pipeline on a system with SGE.
 If you use a different job management system (e.g., SLURM), there is documentation on how to submit jobs using `snakemake` [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).